jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 with the "overtilt" approach [@doi:10.1016/j.jsb.2016.07.010], this means that LSU densities across the lamellae can be skewed by a change in thickness, and better sample preparation methods are needed to generate more even samples.

+As described in [@doi:10.7554/eLife.25648] the 2DTM SNR threshold for detecting a target is chosen to result in one false positive detection per image searched.
+We would therefore expect to find one false positive detection per tile.
+We reasoned that the large nuclear area imaged by DeCo-LACE could be used to test whether this assumption is true.
+In the 670 tiles containing exclusively nucleus (as manually annotated from the overview image) we detected 247 targets, making the false-positive rate more than twofold lower than expected.
+Since earlier work shows that 2DTM with the LSU can produce matches to nuclear ribosome biogenesis intermediates [@doi:10.1101/2022.04.10.487797], this could even be an overestimate of the false-positive rate.
+This suggests that the detection threshold could be even lower, which is an area of ongoing research.

 Close inspection of the LSU positions in the lamellae revealed several interesting features.
 LSUs could be seen associating with membranes, in